presenta-software/presenta-block-youtube/README.md

 ```

 The block will show the Youtube thumbnail for the fast preview.
-By using the keyboard `SPACE` key, or clicking on it, you can toggle the playback betweet play/pause.
+By using <kbd>Space</kbd>, or clicking on it, you can toggle the playback betweet play/pause.
 The first time the player needs to be loaded before the playback begins.

 | Option   | Description                                                | Default | Values                      |